grommasdietz/kirby-locale/README.md

 Kirby plugin to enable multilingual fragment definitions.
 If you have pages with titles and/or phrases in Writer fields which should stay in there original language this plugin might be handy.

-The plugin ships three tools:
+The plugin ships two tools:

 - A `locale` Writer mark that wraps inline selections in a `<span lang="…">`
 - A locale picker in Kirby’s page create and title rename dialogs to save `titlelocale` to your content so you can read and write it individually on templates and snippets
-- A reusable `locale` Panel field for blueprints and custom dialogs that mirrors the same grouped locale selector

 ## Requirements